alexanian/socratic-form-microscopy/_posts/2019-03-27-a-follow-up-on-brexit-or-why-tinkering-with-200-year-old-norms-can-backfire.md

 Last week I said that I'd been avoiding writing about Brexit because it was neither my monkeys nor my circus.
 This week, I'll be eating those words.

-I'm a noted enthusiast of the Westminster system of government, yet this week (<a href="https://www.theguardian.com/politics/2019/mar/25/have-mps-gained-the-upper-hand-in-the-brexit-battle">with Teresa May's deal failing in parliament and parliament taking control of Brexit proceedings, to uncertain ends</a>) seems to fly in the face of everything good <a href="https://socratic-form-microscopy.com/2017/09/03/westminster-is-bestminster/">I've said about it</a>.
+I'm a noted enthusiast of the Westminster system of government, yet this week (<a href="https://www.theguardian.com/politics/2019/mar/25/have-mps-gained-the-upper-hand-in-the-brexit-battle">with Teresa May's deal failing in parliament and parliament taking control of Brexit proceedings, to uncertain ends</a>) seems to fly in the face of everything good <a href="{{ site.baseurl }}/2017/09/03/westminster-is-bestminster/">I've said about it</a>.
 That impression is false; the current impasse has been caused entirely by recent ill-conceived British tinkering, not any core problems with the system itself.

 As far as I can tell, the current shambles arise from three departures from the core of the Westminster system.